 I'm sorry to say that you are right about rocking being a habit that can be hard to break.
 I did exactly this with my own daughter when she was about the age of your son.
 I had stopped nursing her at night, but found that when she awakened, the only way I could get her back to sleep was to walk around the house rocking her in the middle of the night!
 Finally I committed myself to helping her learn to put herself to sleep.
 How?
 I lay down with her in her bed every night until she learned how to fall asleep by herself.

 You say that if you lie down with him, he will fall asleep after about an hour.
 That was exactly the situation with my daughter in the beginning.
-We had a music tape that was very calming -- as I recall, I had to try a number of them to find one that bored her enough.
+We had a music tape that was very calming -- as I recall, I had to try a number of them to find one that bored her enough, because she likes music and found most of them too interesting.
 She slept on a very cozy mattress on the floor, so that I could lie down with her.
 (You can also do this with your little one in a crib, but it is harder for them to relax because you can't hold them as securely for as long.
 You can also put him to sleep in your own bed, but I don't recommend it if you are moving him, or it will be hard for him to put himself back to sleep in his own bed when he awakens at night.
 If he is in your bed for the whole night, then it's fine to put him to sleep in your bed.)

 I also suggest a bedtime snack after bath for kids this age, to eliminate any possibility that your son awakens at night because he's hungry.
-If you have room for a small snack table in his room you can read a story while he drinks his milk and eats some sliced turkey, which keeps the peaceful atmosphere and doesn't disrupt the bedtime routine.
+If you have room for a small snack table in his room you can read a story while he drinks his milk and eats some bread and peanut butter, which keeps the peaceful atmosphere and doesn't disrupt the bedtime routine.

 After a month or so, your son will be falling asleep fairly quickly with you or his dad lying beside him.
 Then it's on to the next step on your road map -- helping him learn to fall asleep without you needing to stay with him.
 There's a whole article on my website about helping toddlers learn to put themselves to sleep that will walk you through that step.

-Ihave not addressed naptime here.
+I have not addressed naptime here.
 Continuing to rock your son during naptime while you work with him on night sleep is fine.
-It is not ideal, but honestly, I think it will be harder to make the change for naps, and he can understand that naps are different.
+It is not ideal-- he'll learn the evening falling asleep faster if you don't rock him at naptime -- but honestly, I think it will be harder to make the change for naps, and babies seem to understand that naps are different.

 I want to add that there is nothing wrong with waiting to begin this process.Your son is really still a baby, and it is hard for him to regulate himself to relax and go to sleep.
 On the other hand, there is also nothing wrong with teaching him this skill beginning now.
 It is something he will need for the rest of his life, and particularly for a very alert and interested in everything kind of guy, learning to relax and fall asleep is a critical ability.